Learn how Lauren, a 2nd-time medical school reapplicant, got accepted into medical school after working with us in the video below!

-There may be obvious things you are missing in your application: spots you can expand upon or places you can better show your skills and knowledge when it comes to medicine.
-Take all the time necessary to seriously examine your application and reflect upon where you can improve.
+There may be obvious things you are missing in your application, like spots you can develop further.
+Alternatively, there may be places you can better show off your skills and knowledge in medicine.
+Whatever you do, take all the time necessary to seriously examine your application and reflect upon where you can improve.

 For example, find out at which point in the admissions cycle you were declined.
-If you were denied before you could submit a secondary application, then we can identify that your primary application was lacking something.
+If you were denied before submitting a secondary application, your primary application was lacking something.
 Similarly, if you made it to the medical school application’s interview portion, your interview skills were likely lacking.

-Once you can narrow down the specificities of your application that hindered you from being accepted to medical school, you can focus on tackling each issue one by one.
+Once you can narrow down which aspects of your application hindered you from being accepted to medical school, you can focus on tackling each issue one by one.
 If you are unsure of your application’s weak points, you can always ask a teacher, peer, or family member for assistance.

 One great tip from John D. Schriner, Associate for Admissions and Student Affairs at Ohio University Heritage College of Osteopathic Medicine, is to solicit feedback from the medical school to which you applied.
 Reach out and ask what prevented you from being accepted in the previous application cycle.

 Though not all schools are receptive, it does not hurt to try.
-Plus, if you receive that feedback, you have a target area that you are certain you need to assess, make changes, and improve.
-It is the perfect opportunity to act on the advice you receive and show the admissions officers that you can absorb that feedback and excel because of it.
+Plus, if you receive that feedback, you will know which areas to target, amend, and improve.
+It is the perfect opportunity to act on the advice you receive and show the admissions officers that you can absorb feedback and excel because of it.

-Schriner also points out that there is no shame in addressing that you were rejected in your reapplication.
+Schriner also notes that there is no shame in addressing that you were rejected in your reapplication.
 Show the admissions officers that you’ve taken the time to reevaluate your application and your experiences, although you were denied.
 This way, you’ll demonstrate you’re a worthy and passionate medical school candidate.

 Don’t let a rejection stop you from pursuing your career in medicine.